Detroit Pistons

 2006 - 2017

-The current logo consists of a red basketball and ties in the colors of America.
-The current configuration of the red ball with the blue-and-white accents and the customized font with “DETROIT” is a bit more understated than “PISTONS” inside the ball.
+The current logo consists of a red basketball and a tie in the colors of America.
+The current configuration of the red ball with the blue-and-white accents and the customized font with that has “DETROIT” a bit more understated than “PISTONS” inside the ball.

 In 2002 the logo stayed the same with only color changes.
 The colors blue, red, and navy blue now dominate the logo.